nodejs/node-v0.x-archive/doc/api/crypto.markdown

   <http://www.openssl.org/docs/apps/ciphers.html#CIPHER_LIST_FORMAT>
   for details on the format.

-If no `ca` is provided, the OpenSSL default trusted CA list will be used.
+If no `ca`, `caFile`, or `caPath` is provided, the OpenSSL default trusted CA list will be used.
 If OpenSSL is not configured with a default trusted CA list, then node.js will use a hard-coded list of publicly trusted CAs based on
 <http://mxr.mozilla.org/mozilla/source/security/nss/lib/ckfw/builtins/certdata.txt>.